serhatbolsu/appium-python-bdd/README.md

-Appium Basic Test Cases for Behave (BDD)
+Appium Basic Demo for Behave (BDD)
 ========================================

 These are sample test cases for Testhive workshop and general usage that can get you familiar with Appium.